When you freelance, it can be difficult to cancel out distractions or avoid time-wasting activities.

 25. Cold Turkey

-Want to completely eradicate social distractions for a more productive working life?
+Want to eradicate social distractions for a more productive working life?
 Cold Turkey can help.
 As well as allowing you to block apps and websites during the working day, it also offers a Frozen Turkey service, which locks your computer.
 Perfect for making sure you get to bed on time.